 Kerry and I landed in Bellingham, Washington in 2011.
 We had great jobs at WSU and were in positions many people dream of - at the Division 1, Pac-12 elite level.
 Yet, we both knew that there was more we were supposed to do.

-Although we weren't exactly sure on what we'd be doing...we were very clear on the where.
-Bellingham was the right place for us to call home.
+Although we weren't exactly sure exactly what we'd be doing we were very clear on the where.
+Bellingham is home!

 What do you do at Prime?

 My 'behind-the-scenes' focus is on team development at the Prime Sports Institute.
-I'm passionate about helping groups create a positive team environment where people can communicate clearly, work through challenges effectively, and function at a higher level than they could alone.
+I'm passionate about helping us create a positive team environment where we can work together through the challenges that come up and function at a higher level as a group.

 When & How did you get into yoga?

 I started taking yoga when I coached at WSU.
 It was my personal self care twice a week.
 I experienced such profound results, I decided to incorporate two yoga sessions into our weekly training schedule - as a way to prevent injuries, improve posture and balance, and relieve some of the stress and pressure that comes along with being a D1, Pac-12 student athlete.